Spacelightpony/University/FTIAD Projects/Module for forecasting the time series/README.md

 ### Description of files
 [dataset.xlsx](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/dataset.xlsx) - data with bank balance

-[example_code.ipynb](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/example_code.ipynb) - example of using module
+[example_code.ipynb](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/example_code.ipynb) - example of using module.

-[module.py](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/module.py) - module which you need to install before using it
+[module.py](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/module.py) - module which you need to install before using it.

-[additional datasets](https://github.com/Spacelightpony/University/tree/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/additional%20datasets) - exogenous data which you should update before using module
+[additional datasets](https://github.com/Spacelightpony/University/tree/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/additional%20datasets) - exogenous data which you should update before using module.

-[All files in zip.zip](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/All%20files%20in%20zip.zip) - for easy downloading all data for module(module is also included) use this file
+[All files in zip.zip](https://github.com/Spacelightpony/University/blob/Main/FTIAD%20Projects/Module%20for%20forecasting%20the%20time%20series/All%20files%20in%20zip.zip) - for easy downloading all data for module(module is also included) use this file.